Common Settings for Auth Modules

 The Common Settings page displays configuration options that are applied to all of the authentication modules in Hub.
 To access this page, select Auth Modules from the Access Management section of the Administration menu, then click the Common settings link in the toolbar.

-The following settings are displayed at the top of the page:
+The following settings are shown on the General tab:

 Note that email verification is not required for users who have Low-level Administration permissions.
 This ensures that your administrators always have access to the application.